Thailand struggles to cope with floods, PM wants unity

 BANGKOK Prime Minister Yingluck Shinawatra said on Thursday Thailand was in crisis and the government was struggling to cope as the worst floods in half a century threatened to engulf the capital, Bangkok.

-Yingluck, under fire for her management of the flooding that has killed at least 320 people since July and devastated industrialised areas in the centre of the country, called for national unity in the face of the crisis.
+Yingluck, under fire for her management of the flooding that has killed at least 320 people since July and devastated industrialized areas in the center of the country, called for national unity in the face of the crisis.

 "Blaming each other won't help.
 Today we need unity to solve the problem," she added.